thecreed/eslutsky.com/content/code/using-multiple-github-accounts-with-ssh-keys.md

 author: ""
 ---
 I have two Github accounts: *oanhnn* (personal) and *superman* (for work).
-I want to use both accounts on same computer (without typing password everytime, when doing git push or pull).
+I want to use both accounts on same computer (without typing the password everytime, when doing git push or pull).

 <!--more-->